RafsanBinAli/network_namespaces-/README.md

 # network_namespaces-
 A network namespace in Linux is a feature that allows you to create multiple isolated instances of network stacks on a single Linux system.
 Each network namespace has its own set of network interfaces, routing table, firewall rules, and sockets.

-To show all the namespaces in your machine, type the command:
+To show all the namespaces in your machine:

 	 ip netns

-To add a namespace,type the command :
+To add a namespace :

 	ip netns add namespace_name

-For reasoning, let's make two namespaces by typing the commands:
+For reasoning, let's make two namespaces :

 	sudo ip netns add one
 	sudo ip netns add two